 Consider large companies with established financial integrity.
 These companies usually issue short-term debt instruments such as commercial papers.
 Commercial papers, for instance, yield higher returns than treasury bills, implying that a portfolio including both these forms reduces risk and enhances returns.

-Regular Review and Adjustments of Investment Strategy
+Regular Analysis and Adjustments of Investment Strategy

 Timely inspection of your investment policy reaps benefits.
 Your short-term investment strategy shouldn’t remain static.
 As corporations evolve, the line of economic, political, and financial events sway markets dramatically.
 In response to these changes, adjusting your investment approach frequently is advantageous.